thatdamncoder/rate-limiter-sim/README.md

 ## 🔮 Future Improvements

-* Redis-backed distributed rate limiting
+*  Distributed rate limiting using Redis or similar stores
-* Per-user / per-IP / per-API-key policies
+*  Dynamic limits based on traffic patterns or user tiers
-* Adaptive rate limits based on traffic patterns
+*  Role- or auth-based rate limiting (API keys / JWT)
-* Persistent metrics and monitoring dashboards
+*  Integration with API gateways and cloud setups